pixyzehn/pixyzehn.com/_posts/2016-08-02-my-favorite-podcasts.markdown

 > Open Source moves fast.
 Keep up.

-I don't listen all episodes.
+I don't listen to all episodes usually.
 If anything, I listen to the episode that I'm interested in.

 \- [CocoaConf Podcast](http://cocoaconf.com/podcast){:target="_blank"}